Constraint-based graph network simulator: Discussion

-One area where constraint-based simulation may be especially effective is in systems with hard constraints that would require finding the equilibrium state of many local constraints and might benefit from the adaptive computation.
-Similarly, domains with global constraints may be easier to train and perform inference in using constraint-based simulators, as it is easier to compute the constraint value than to directly propose the state that satisfies it.
+One area where constraint-based simulation may be especially effective is in systems with hard constraints that require finding the equilibrium state of many local constraints and might leverage the adaptive computation.
+Domains with global constraints might also benefit from using constraint-based simulators, as it is easier to compute the constraint value than to directly propose the state that satisfies it.

-Overall, the performance, generality and unique advantages of constraint-based learned simulation make it an important new direction in the advancement of machine learning methods for complex simulation problems in science and engineering.
+Overall, the performance, generality and unique advantages of constraint-based learned simulation make it an important new direction of machine learning methods for complex simulation problems in science and engineering.

 \counterwithin{figure}{section} \counterwithin{table}{section}